RyanKung/obfuscator/README.md

 LLVM obfuscator pass is depends on ieeespro2015-JunodRWM ( [LLVM-4.0](https://github.com/obfuscator-llvm/obfuscator/tree/llvm-4.0)), and spelle's work [LLVM-9.0.0](https://github.com/spelle/obfuscator/tree/llvm-9.0.0).

 The difference between this impl and the origin is, LLVMObfusPass is a autoload plugin, and not require origin LLVM codes for compiling.
+For now, it support llvm 11.

 It contains passes: